How to Remove Microplastics from Drinking Water

 - Store filtered water in glass, not plastic.
 Once your water is filtered, don't put it back into a plastic pitcher or bottle.
 Use glass or stainless steel containers.

-- Consider glass-carafe pitcher filters.
-The Bluevua RO100ROPOT uses a borosilicate glass carafe instead of plastic, reducing contact between filtered water and plastic surfaces.
+- Consider glass carafe options.
+The Bluevua RO100ROPOT (a countertop reverse osmosis system, not a gravity pitcher) uses a borosilicate glass carafe instead of plastic, reducing contact between filtered water and plastic surfaces.

 The math still works